PranayTiet/PranayTiet/README.md

 I'm a Computer Science undergraduate at Thapar Institute of Engineering and Technology (TIET), maintaining a 9.19/10 CGPA, with a concentrated focus on artificial intelligence and machine learning.

-My core strength lies in Python-based ML workflows — using Scikit-learn and Pandas for model building and data analysis — paired with a growing interest in agentic AI systems and frameworks like LangChain.
+My core strength lies in Python-based ML workflows — using Scikit-learn, Pandas, and NumPy for model building and data analysis — paired with a growing interest in data science and computer vision with OpenCV.
 I approach engineering with a product mindset: understanding not just how a model works, but why it matters to the system it's part of.

 I'm currently deepening my Machine Learning coursework and actively building a portfolio that reflects real, deployable work rather than tutorial-following.